arundhatilanghe/CobraCode/README.md

-# CobraCode
 # 🐍 CobraCode

-> A futuristic and sleek version of the classic Snake Game — built in JAVA.
+> A sleek version of the classic Snake Game — built in JAVA.

 ---

 ## 🎮 Game Description

-**CobraCode** is a modern twist on the traditional Snake game, with a cool, techy neon vibe.
+**CobraCode** is a traditional Snake game, with a cool, techy vibe.
 Control the glowing Cobra, eat to grow, and avoid crashing into walls or yourself.

 ---

 ## 🚀 Features

-- Modern neon color palette
 - Responsive snake movement
 - Real-time score tracking
 - Game Over screen